Mike Knoll

-Mike Knoll (born October 1, 1951) is a former American football coach.
-He served as the head football coach at New Mexico State University from 1986 to 1989 and at Upper Iowa University from 2005 to 2008, compiling a career college football coaching record of 15–73.
+Mike Knoll (born October 1, 1951) is an American former college football coach.
+He served as the head football coach at New Mexico State University from 1986 to 1989 and at Upper Iowa University from 2005 to 2008, compiling a career head coaching record of 15–73.
 Knoll also worked as an assistant coach at Missouri Western State University, the University of Tulsa, Iowa State University, the University of Miami, Northwestern University, Bacone College, and Northeastern State University.

 Coaching career

 Knoll was the head football coach at New Mexico State University from 1986 to 1989, where he compiled a record of 4–40 (.100).
 He ended his stint at New Mexico State on a 17-game losing streak.
 New Mexico State won two games in 1987, and lost 10 or more games in 1986, 1988, and 1989.
 In each of his four seasons, the Aggies were outscored by 200 or more points.